 Insight by Product

 Based on product, the market is categorized into e-scooters, e-bikes, e-motorcycles, and others.
 E-scooters hold the largest share in the Indian market, in terms of revenue as well as fleet size.
 E-motorcycles are anticipated to witness the fastest growth during the forecast period.
-E-motorbikes also called electric motorcycles are plug-in electric vehicles, that functions similar to a traditional motorcycle but make use of electricity in place of gasoline.
-The e-motorbikes have a slightly higher speed compared to e-bikes and e-scooters, which is generally more than 50km/hr.
+E-motorbikes also called electric motorcycles are plug-in electric vehicles, that functions similarly to a traditional motorcycle but make use of electricity in place of gasoline.
+The e-motorbikes have a slightly higher speed compared to e-bikes and e-scooters, which are generally more than 50km/hr.

 Insight by Battery Type

 On the basis of battery type, the market is segmented into sealed lead acid, Li-ion, and NiMH.
-Of all, sealed lead acid is the most common type of battery used in the electric two-wheelers in India.
-Lower prices are the primary reason behind the highest share of sealed lead acid battery in the Indian electric two-wheelers market.
+Of all, sealed lead acid is the most common type of battery used in electric two-wheelers in India.
+Lower prices are the primary reason behind the highest share of sealed lead acid batteries in the Indian electric two-wheelers market.